1. The atmosphere is the envelope of_____________.

 Explanation: The leeward side remains dry.

-93. The world’s highest rainfall is recorded at:
+93. The world’s highest rainfall is recorded at_____________.

 A) Cherrapunji (India)